Coexistence in preferential attachment networks: Abstract

 \section{Abstract}

-Competition in markets is ubiquitous: cell-phone providers, computer manufacturers, and sport gear brands all vie for customers.
-Though several coexisting competitors are often observed in empirical data, many current theoretical models of competition on small-world networks predict a single winner taking over the majority of the network.
-We introduce a new model of product adoption that focuses on word-of-mouth recommendations to provide an explanation for this coexistence of competitors.
-The key property of our model is that customer choices evolve simultaneously with the network of customers.
-When a new node joins the network, it chooses neighbors according to preferential attachment, and then chooses its type based on the number of initial neighbors of each type.
-This can model a new cell-phone user choosing a cell-phone provider, a new student choosing a laptop, or a new athletic team member choosing a gear provider.
-We provide a detailed analysis of the new model; in particular, we determine the possible limiting proportions of the various types.
-The main qualitative feature of our model is that, unlike other current theoretical models, often several competitors will coexist, which matches empirical observations in many current markets.
+We introduce a new model of competition on growing networks.
+This extends the preferential attachment model, with the key property that node choices evolve simultaneously with the network.
+When a new node joins the network, it chooses neighbours by preferential attachment, and selects its type based on the number of initial neighbours of each type.
+The model is analysed in detail, and in particular, we determine the possible proportions of the various types in the limit of large networks.
+An important qualitative feature we find is that, in contrast to many current theoretical models, often several competitors will coexist.
+This matches empirical observations in many real-world networks.